blockfrost/blockfrost-dotnet/README.md

 </p>
 <br>

-### Migration to v1

-*The current release of blockfrost-dotnet introduced major API changes breaking existing implementations.*

-*See the [migration guide](https://github.com/blockfrost/blockfrost-dotnet/wiki/Migration-Guide) to resolve these issues.*

 ## Getting started

 To use this SDK, first go to [blockfrost.io](https://blockfrost.io) and create your project to retrive your API token.